Lucius Deepwater Oil and Gas Project, Gulf of Mexico, United States of America

 The Lucius oil field is located in the Keathley Canyon block in the Gulf of Mexico.
 Anadarko Petroleum operates the field with a 35% working interest.

 Co-owners include Plains Exploration & Production Company (23.3%), Exxon Mobil Corporation (15%), Apache Deepwater (11.7%), Petrobras (9.6%) and Eni Petroleum (5.4%).

-Lucius is a deepwater field containing high quality crude oil and associated gas.
-First oil from the field is expected in 2014.
-The field development is estimated to cost approximately $2bn.
+Lucius is a deepwater field containing high-quality crude oil and associated gas.
+The field's first oil was produced in January 2015, with development costing approximately $2bn.

 Lucius oil field location

 Tubular Bells is a deepwater oil and gas field located in Mississippi Canyon Block 725.

 The Lucius structure is spread over parts of Keathley Canyon blocks 874, 875, 918 and 919, with a three way closure against a salt barrier.